toXXIc/datatables.Selectable/README.md

 ```

 After initialization Selectable plugin adds oSelection object to the datatable.
-This object can be used to retrieve and manipulate selection:
+This object can be used to manipulate selection:

 ```js
 // Get selection object
 var selection = dTable.oSelection;